Seventh Heaven (1937 film): Plot

-In a rough neighborhood of Paris in 1914, atheistic sewer worker Chico (James Stewart) rescues a young woman named Diane (Simone Simon) being beaten by her sister Nana (Gale Sondergaard) for not being nice to an older man, a patron in the sister's disreputable dance hall.
-Father Chevillon (Jean Hersholt) is determined to convert Chico.
+In a rough neighborhood of Paris in 1914, atheistic sewer worker Chico rescues a young woman named Diane being beaten by her sister Nana for not being nice to an older man, a patron in the sister's disreputable dance hall.
+Father Chevillon is determined to convert Chico.
 Chevillon learns from Boul, Chico's taxi driver friend, that Chico gave God a chance, but nothing came of it.
 The priest grants Chico's first prayer, getting him a promotion to street washer.
 He then gives Chico two religious medals for protection.
 Chico is amazed to discover that they are made of real silver; a price tag reveals they are worth twelve francs - exactly the cost of two candles he purchased in church for his prayers.

 Chevillon also gives him responsibility for Diane.
 Chico scoffs and goes off with his friends to celebrate his promotion, but returns just in time to stop Diane from committing suicide.
 When a policeman tries to take Diane into custody, Chico claims that she is his wife.
 Unconvinced, the policeman says he will check up on them, so Chico takes Diane home to his garret, up seven flights of stairs.
 The first time she sees the place, she says, "it is heaven."
-Chico gives her his bed and goes to sleep with his neighbor Aristide (J. Edward Bromberg), an astrologer.
+Chico gives her his bed and goes to sleep with his neighbor Aristide, an astrologer.

 The next morning, Chico finds his place has been tidied up and Diane has prepared him a good breakfast.
 After Chico leaves, the policeman checks up on Diane; convinced she is indeed Chico's wife, he states he will not trouble her again.
-Diane starts to leave, but just then Chico and his neighbor and coworker Gobin (Victor Kilian) arrive; Chico has passed his probationary test with flying colors, so Chico invites Gobin and his wife to dinner.
+Diane starts to leave, but just then Chico and his neighbor and coworker Gobin arrive; Chico has passed his probationary test with flying colors, so Chico invites Gobin and his wife to dinner.
 When Chico asks Diane if anybody came by, she tells him no. After Chico leaves to get more food and drink, Aristide chastises Diane for lying to Chico and says that she may "drag him down, rob him forever of the greatness he might have known."
 Upset, Diane goes to a bar, where she lets a man buy her a drink.
 Chico finds out all about the confrontation from Aristide.
 He finds her and takes her out of the bar, pushing the other man back over a table when he objects.
 When she begs him to let her go, that she is as wicked as Aristide said she was, he tells her, "Chico said you were a fine, good girl, and therefore you must be one."